 There are several cons of pgAdmin that users have generally complained about:

-- The UI is slow and non-intuitive compared to paid GUI tools.
+- The UI is slow and non-intuitive compared to paid GUI tools for PostgreSQL.

 - pgAdmin uses too many resources.